Forecasting

 What is optimal order quantity?

-Optimal order quantity, also known as the economic order quantity (EOQ), represents the ideal amount of inventory a business should have at any given time to meet demand without holding too much excess stock.
-Calculating optimal order quantity using an economic order quantity formula will provide you with the precise number of units to purchase for each product in your catalog and can help you determine your reorder point (ROP) when you should submit the next purchase order to your supplier.
+Optimal order quantity, also known by the formula economic order quantity (EOQ), represents the ideal amount of inventory a business should have at any given time to meet demand without holding too much excess stock.
+Calculating optimal order quantity using an economic order quantity formula and incorporating other mitigating factors will provide you with the precise number of units to purchase for each product in your catalog.
+It can also help you determine your reorder point (ROP) when you should submit the next purchase order to your supplier.

-Optimal order quantity is heavily contingent on a variety of factors.
-How often you turn over inventory, the sales velocity of certain products, the manufacturing and lead times of your suppliers, minimum order quantities, your available shipping transit times, and more will all affect your business’s optimal order quantity.
+While the EOQ formula can provide a baseline, optimal order quantity is heavily contingent on a variety of other factors, including how often you turn over inventory, the sales velocity of certain products, the manufacturing and lead times of your suppliers, minimum order quantities, shipping transit times, and more.

 Before attempting to calculate your EOQ, there are a few inventory metrics you must know:

-Annual demand refers to how much customer demand there is for a particular product in any given year.
+Annual demand, also known as annual usage, refers to how much customer demand there is for a particular product in any given year.
 You can determine this by looking at historical data points such as turnover ratio, previous reorder points, and past purchase orders.
 This will give you a clear picture of how many units you’ve sold year-over-year.

-Order costs are all the costs associated with placing an order with your supplier.
+Order costs, also known as setup costs, are all the costs associated with placing an order with your supplier.
 These include administrative costs involved in creating purchase orders and invoices, packaging and delivery costs, product inspections, receiving shipments at the warehouse, and other fulfillment costs that go into every order placed.

 Holding costs